ssfrr/AudioIO.jl/README.md

-If nonblocking I/O is needed, a callback may be passed to the open_read or open_write methods, which is provided by the user and should return a buffer of frames if used for output and should handle a buffer of frames as an argument if used as input.
+If nonblocking I/O is needed, a callback may be passed to the open_read or open_write methods, which is provided by the user and should return a buffer of frames if used for output and should handle a buffer of frames as an argument if used as input, as shown in the examples folder in this package.

 Installation
 ------------